Application, Admission & Enrollment

 BEA / INE / Student ID Number

 What is the difference between these three numbers?
-The Base-Elèves Académique ( BEA) is a number assigned to every sixth-grade student in France to identify them individually in secondary education.
+The Base-Elèves Académique ( BEA) is a number assigned to every seventh-grade student in France to identify them individually in secondary education.
 The Identifiant National Etudiant ( INE) has been assigned to all students enrolled in their senior year of high school in France since 1995 or who are already enrolled in a French public higher education institution.

 Since 2018, the INE number has consisted of eleven characters, of which only the last two are letters.